ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 * Unique Identifier – Any e.g., Business Reporting Unit
 * Period – String in "YYYYMM" format
+* Original Principal Variable – Numeric
+* Original Target Variables – Can be a list, numeric – nulls allowed
 * Final Principal Variable – Numeric
 * Final Target Variables – Can be a list, numeric – nulls allowed
 * TPC Marker –  To indicate the result of the Thousand Pounds Correction method, string